 4. Buy booze at Costco without a membership.

 Due to alcohol laws, Costco can’t restrict the sale of wine and alcohol to just members.
 If you don’t have a membership, head over to member services and request a one-day shopping pass good for only alcohol.
-In the wine and spirits section, you’ll find a plethora of booze that’s purchased by the pallet instead of by the box, thus the discounted rate you’ll have a hard time finding anywhere else.
-Costco’s own Kirkland brand is surprisingly good for being a store brand.
-Costco sources these beverages from premium makers—from all over the world—so you can feel confident knowing their stuff is legit.
+In the wine and spirits section, you’ll find a plethora of booze that Costco purchases by the pallet instead of by the box, thus the discounted rate you’ll have a hard time finding anywhere else.

-Growlers are typically 60-ounce jugs used for stowing draft beer.
+Many breweries are currently offering to-go growlers.
+Growlers are typically 64-ounce jugs used for stowing draft beer.
 You can purchase these jugs at breweries, restaurants, and even grocery stores for quick and cost-effective refills.
-Often, you’re able to sample a local brew for free if you need help deciding what to spend your money on.
+Often, you’re able to sample a local brew for free if you “need help deciding what to spend your money on.”
 Then, once you decide on your ale, head home and enjoy draft beer on your own time—without spending $6 per pint like you would at the bar.
-Most growler fills range from $5-$15, depending on the beverage.

 Many stores (including Albertsons and Fred Meyer) have tear pads with rebate forms for beer and wine.
 You don’t have to buy the specified wine or beer at the store you got the form from, though.
 I like to get rebate forms from Albertsons and use them at Fred Meyer when they run the 4X Fuel Points Promotion on gift card purchases and stack them with these beer and wine rebates.

 Note: A lot of these mail-in rebates have exclusions for items like lottery tickets, prescriptions, tobacco, and even gift cards.
 Check the exclusions before you attempt to do this.